 remain STOCK.
 Thread saving devices in the spark plug hole are permitted but must be installed

 so that the combustion chamber volume test will be the same as with the original thread.

+No alteration is permitted except for the fitting of a pulse port fitting to the cylinder head inlet tract, refer to Fuel Systems for fitment.

 Head Gasket: Head gasket may not be altered in any way.